antoinevg/GSG/luna/design/rfp.md

 TODO description

-Main task: Marshall "great communication protocol" classes/verbs between the device firmware and the USBDeviceController peripheral API.
+The USB serialization libary is responsible for marshalling "great communication protocol" classes/verbs between the device firmware and the USBDeviceController peripheral API.

+Main task: Implement support for the "great communication protocol" wire format using the [`serde`](https://serde.rs/data-format.html) crate.